RCsource/Raccoon/README.md

  ## How to install Raccoon?

-To download Raccoon you have two ways to do it, the first is to download it from the official [RubyCats channel] (https://t.me/RubyCoding), or else we can use git
+To download Raccoon you have two ways to do it, the first is to download it from the official [RubyCats channel](https://t.me/RubyCoding), or else we can use git

  ### Download with Git